dmlc/gluon-nlp/scripts/sentiment_analysis/index.rst

 +----------------+----------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------+

-test accuracy (SST-1, SST-2, and TREC) or cross-validation accuracy (MR and Subj):
+test accuracy (SST-1, SST-2, and TREC) or cross-validation accuracy (MR, Subj, CR and MPQA):

 +----------------+----------+-----------+-----------+----------+----------+----------+----------+